Frequently asked questions about the Sanskrit engine

 Who is using this site?

-This site is used first of all by the researchers of the joint research team in Sanskrit Computational Linguistics, at the Department of Sanskrit Studies, University of Hyderabad and at the The Sanskrit Library.
-Many other users are attested worldwise, as the usage statistics show.
-Some of them are kind enough to send us nice appreciations, please visit our Golden book.
+This site is used first of all by the researchers of the joint research team in Sanskrit Computational Linguistics, at the Department of Sanskrit Studies, University of Hyderabad, at the Department of Computer Science and Engineering, Indian Institute of Technology, Kharagpur, and at the Sanskrit Library.
+Many other users are attested worldwide.
+Some of them are kind enough to send us their appreciations, please visit our Golden book.